A brief summary of climate and hydrological conditions in the region.

 Background

-The current El Niño/Southern Oscillation (ENSO) has matured and is now expected to start to decline towards autumn.
+The current El Niño/Southern Oscillation (ENSO) event is almost over.
 This has been a highly unusual, or ‘non-traditional’ El Niño.
 On the diagram below we can see that normally El Niños are associated with cooler oceanic temperatures around New Zealand.
+However, the waters remained very warm with high evaporation for most of summer.
+The weather patterns have been a mixed bag with alternating flows, and severe thunderstorms which would not normally occur in El Niño years.

 Diagram showing the typical El Niño impacts in NZ: warm waters flow east, cooler sea temperatures, and more westerly winds